 In 1898 the pair formed a limited company: Clarke, Steavenson & Company Ltd. Growth was rapid, by 1901, 70 machines were at work in coalfields in England, Scotland and Wales.

 Improvements continued to be made in the design and build, with compressed air and electrical models, including alternating current motors, worm gear and skid mounted models emerging.
 By 1905, more than 130 machines had been supplied.
+By 1907 there were 150 installations at work, in England, Scotland, Wales and a small number internationally, including in France and Russia.

 In some respects Clarke and Steavenson were ahead of their time – mechanisation in mining remained a niche activity outside pits working particularly thin seams – Yorkshire was exceptional – Wharncliffe Silkstone, Pope and Pearson’s Silkstone pit (which saw the birth of the Diamond machine) and Lidgett were the main examples.
 It would not be until the shock and demands of the First World War that machine mining took root more widely.